 What is asthma?

-The medical definition of asthma is a chronic inflammatory disease of the airways, characterised by symptoms such as restricted or obstructed reversible airflow (breathing out) and bronchiospams and it is commonly connected with allergic reacting and other hypersensitivities.
-However asthma is often used as a blanket term for many different respiratory conditions and breathing difficulties.
+The medical definition of asthma is a chronic inflammatory disease of the airways, characterised by symptoms such as restricted or obstructed reversible airflow (breathing out) and bronchiospasms, and is commonly connected with allergic reaction and other hypersensitivities.
+However “asthma” is often used as a blanket term for many different respiratory conditions and breathing difficulties.
 Symptoms such as shortness of breath, problems breathing in as well as out, pressure on the chest or lungs, chronic coughing or wheezing, etc, do not fall under the medical definition of asthma, but are often classed as such.

 What causes an episode?

-These symptoms can be triggered by many different things; airborn irritants such as smoke, car exhaust, high pollen count, as well as at home irritants like paraffin candles, plastics high in PVC, gas appliances, etc. Not only can the breathing in of these irritant trigger symptoms, our diet also contributes to our bodies ability to fight allergies, and some foods can even trigger an inflammatory response in the body.
+These symptoms can be triggered by many different things; airborn irritants such as smoke, car exhaust, high pollen count, as well as at home irritants like paraffin candles, plastics high in PVC, gas appliances, etc. Not only can the breathing in of these irritants trigger symptoms, our diet can also contribute to our bodies ability to fight allergies, and some foods can even trigger an inflammatory response in the body.

 How can Chiropractic help?

-The main belief of chiropractic is that the body has within itself the ability to heal itself.
-An obstruction to a nerve pathway, such as a sublaxation, could possibly have an adverse effect on the part of the body that nerve is sending signals to and thus effect the bodies ability to heal.
+The main belief of Chiropractic is that the body has within itself the ability to heal itself.
+An obstruction to a nerve pathway, such as a subluxation, could possibly have an adverse effect on the part of the body that nerve is sending signals to, and thus effect the bodies ability to heal.
 As such, a variety of chronic conditions could be traced back to the spine.